Gaspard--/Ultra-Ninja-VS-Falling-Zombies-II/README.md

 ## Arts
 * Richard Yiv

+## Ultra-ninja VS Falling Zombies

+You can play to the first opus just [here](https://ldjam.com/events/ludum-dare/38/ultra-ninja-vs-falling-zombies) !

 ## Ludum Dare Page

 This game was developed during the LD40.
-You can visit our LD40 game page [here](https://ldjam.com/events/ludum-dare/40/ultra-ninja-vs-falling-zombies-II).
+You can visit our LD40 game page [here](https://ldjam.com/events/ludum-dare/40/ultra-ninja-vs-falling-zombies-ii-new-hope).